Strong reactions in quantum super PDEs. III: Exotic quantum supergravity: Quantum Geometrodynamic Cosmology

 In other words at the Einstein epoch, the difference between the energy content of the Universe at the instant $t_2$ and the contribution of the boundary's nonlinear propagator, is just the energy content of the Universe at the instant $t_1<t_2$. \end{cor}

 \begin{remark} Corollary \ref{zero-universe-einstein-epoch} agrees with Universe at the Planck epoch, and with its origin from the quantum vacuum. \end{remark}

 \begin{remark}[Dark-energy-matter] Nowadays the experimental justification of the increasing expansion of our Universe is attributed to some an huge presence of dark-energy-matter, namely energy-matter that is larger than one usually observed.
-The Pr\'astaro's theory of quantum supergravity, allows to understand that the Universe at the Plank epoch is encoded by a quantum nonlinear propagator with thermodynamic quantum exotic components.
-This quantum nonlinear propagator has zero quantum energy content and produces an expansion of the massive Higgs-universe, until its macroscopic level, called the Einstein epoch.
+The Pr\'astaro's theory of quantum supergravity, allows to understand that the Universe at the Plank epoch is encoded by a nonlinear quantum propagator with thermodynamic quantum exotic components.
+This nonlinear quantum propagator has zero quantum energy content and produces an expansion of the massive Higgs-universe, until its macroscopic level, called the Einstein epoch.
 Then the Planck-epoch-legacy has the effect to increase further Universe's expansion also at the Einstein epoch, thanks to the presence in its boundary of thermodynamic exotic components, as proved in Theorem \ref{universe-einstein-epoch-expansion}.
 By conclusion, the dark-energy-matter is really the cause of the actual Universe as conjectured by some cosmologic scientist, but it is not so strange or mysterious as it appears.
-It is a simple boundary effect of the geometrodynamic structure of the Universe legacy at its Planck epoch. \end{remark}
+It is a simple boundary effect of the geometrodynamic structure of the Universe legacy at its Planck epoch.
+Let us recall that in Example 4.19 of \cite{PRAS29} we have discussed also the meaning of so-called ``dark matter" saying that it can be made by massive virtual particles just codified by some theorems in \cite{PRAS29}.
+(See Theorem 4.13, Theorem 4.15 and Theorem 4.18 therein.)
+In other words ``dark matter" can be considered a generic term to identify virtual massive particles produced when a solution of the quantum super Yang-Mills equation $\widehat{(YM)}$, crosses the Goldstone boundary, coming inside the Higgs quantum super PDE, $\widehat{(Higgs)}\subset \widehat{(YM)}$ contained into $\widehat{(YM)}$.
+This interpretation for ``dark matter" can support also photo-production of matter in high energy $\gamma\gamma$-scatterings. \end{remark} Therefore we can state the following theorem.